 The Startup Grant is for small projects focused on initial steps in community urban forest management.
 The application is designed to determine if you are at this level or beyond (only eligible for Regular grants).
 A long-term goal for applicants should be development of an ongoing urban forestry program.
+Grants range from \$1,000-\$5,000 and provide a 50% reimbursement of eligible project costs up to the grant award. ( Project cost is \$2,000 to \$10,000.)

-- Grants are awarded on a competitive basis.
-Grants range from \$1,000-\$5,000 and provide a 50% reimbursement of eligible project costs up to the grant award.
-(Minimum project cost is \$2,000; there is no maximum.) - The applicant must initially fund 100% of project costs with a combination of cash, inkind contributions and/or donations (donations can only count towards applicant's share, they cannot be reimbursed).
+- The applicant must initially fund 100% of project costs with a combination of cash, labor and/or donations (donations can only count towards applicant's share, they cannot be reimbursed).
 Upon completion, the grant recipient would request reimbursement for 50% of eligible costs.
 (501[c][3] nonprofit organizations may request an advance when a grant is awarded.) - Only one Startup Grant may be awarded to an applicant per year. - Projects begin January 1 and must be completed within one calendar year.

-A maximum of three Startup Grants may be awarded to an applicant within the lifetime of this Startup Grant program.
+\A maximum of three Startup Grants may be awarded to an applicant within the lifetime of this Startup Grant program.
 To be eligible for a third Startup Grant, an applicant must either: a) have an existing tree inventory; or b) use the grant process to complete one.

 Who may apply for a Startup grant?
-Cities, villages, towns, counties, tribes and 501(c)(3) nonprofit organizations who meet two or more of the following conditions may apply for a Startup Grant:
+Cities, villages, towns, counties, tribes and \\501(c)(3) nonprofit organizations who meet two or more of the following conditions may apply for a Startup Grant: